CSA-OCP-GER/unicorn/challenges.ingress.md

 Register a certificate issuer for our cluster.
 Replace `<EMAIL_ADDRESS>` with your email address.

-> We are deploying two issuers: one for testing and on for production.
+> We are deploying two issuers: one for testing and one for production.

 ```yaml
 apiVersion: cert-manager.io/v1alpha2